NickNaskida/TeleVenue/TUTORIAL.md

 Note:
    - tg is a telegram window object.
 [Documentation here](https://core.telegram.org/bots/webapps#initializing-mini-apps)
    - user is a user data object obtained from `WebAppInitData`.
 [Documentation here](https://core.telegram.org/bots/webapps#webappinitdata)
-   - queryId is A unique identifier for the Mini App session, required for sending messages via the `answerWebAppQuery` method [Documentation here](https://core.telegram.org/bots/webapps#webappinitdata)
+   - queryId is a unique identifier for the Mini App session, required for sending messages via the `answerWebAppQuery` method [Documentation here](https://core.telegram.org/bots/webapps#webappinitdata)

 I provide minimal functionality in this hook.
 You can add more functionality according to your needs.